Joohoney: 2017–present: Mixtape releases and other solo activities

-On October 14, Joohoney attended the 2023 S/S Seoul Fashion Week's Beyond Closet show organized by fashion designer Ko Tae-yong, held at Dongdaemun Design Plaza (DDP) in Seoul.
+On October 14, Joohoney attended the 2023 S/S Seoul Fashion Week's Beyond Closet show, organized by fashion designer Ko Tae-yong, held at Dongdaemun Design Plaza (DDP) in Seoul.
 On October 20, he also performed for MBC's Idol Radio's first overseas concert Idol Radio Live in Tokyo, alongside group member Hyungwon and Got7's Youngjae, with several other artists, held at Tokyo Garden Theater in Tokyo.

-On November 21, Starship Entertainment confirmed that Joohoney will make his acting debut through the Netflix original film K-Pop: Lost in America, which revolves around the story of a Korean boy group that heads to New York for its debut but ends up stranded in Texas with no money and mobile phones, and will be helmed by famous Korean film director Yoon Je-kyoon who directed Haeundae and The Negotiation, with filming in the U.S. starting from March to June 2023.
+On November 21, Starship Entertainment confirmed that Joohoney will make his acting debut through the Netflix original film K-pop: Lost in America, which revolves around the story of a Korean boy group that heads in New York for debut but ends up stranded in Texas with no money and mobile phones, and to be helmed by the famous Korean film director Yoon Je-kyoon who directed Haeundae and The Negotiation, with filming in the U.S. starting from March to June 2023.

 In January 2023, Joohoney was featured in a pictorial and an interview for the February issue of Cosmopolitan Korea.
-He also released the 2022 spring collection with the Korean street casual brand Born Champs.
-On January 20, Joohoney was selected to be a member of DdeunDdeun's new web entertainment show Bbam Bbam Social Club on YouTube, a program where each person chooses the drink he/she wants, drinks, talks, and interacts with each other, alongside Joo Woo-jae, The Boyz's Sunwoo, Aiki, Lee Yong-joo, and Park Se-mi.
+On January 20, he was selected to be a member of channel DdeunDdeun's new web entertainment show Bbam Bbam Social Club at YouTube, a program where each person drinks, talks, and interacts with each other, alongside Joo Woo-jae, The Boyz's Sunwoo, Aiki, Lee Yong-joo, and Park Se-mi.

-Starting in late February, he will be a permanent MC of Mnet's M Countdown, alongside (G)I-dle's Miyeon, as a replacement to Nam Yoon-su.
+Starting in late February, Joohoney will be a permanent MC of Mnet's M Countdown, alongside (G)I-dle's Miyeon, as a replacement to Nam Yoon-su.
+The same month, he and I.M had a pictorial and an interview with the fashion and lifestyle magazine Vogue Korea.

 In March, Joohoney will be part of JTBC's new variety show Korean Food Tray, a program that flies with Korean food trays anywhere in the world and makes Korean meal, alongside Chef Lee Yeon-bok and Hong Jin-kyung.

+On April 16, he participated in the OST of TVING's original Our Game: LG Twins, titled "Awake", with Kihyun.
+It is a song about overcoming difficulties by cheering each other on and raising hope, which combines rock and hip hop, and contains a moving theme of turning adversity upside down.
+They also participated in the pitch and theta for victory before the game series against Doosan Bears.

+On May 22, Joohoney released his solo debut extended play Lights, with the lead single "Freedom".

+On June 5, he released the promotional single "Mountain Over the Mountain", alongside Dynamic Duo's Gaeko and Big Naughty, as part of the "2023 Mountain Dew Campaign".
+On June 28, Joohoney attended the Chanel's "Codes Couleur" pop-up store opening, held in Seongdong District, Seoul.

+In August, he was announced as part of the OST lineup for JTBC's new Saturday and Sunday drama Behind Your Touch, titled "Hip Hop", which was released on August 13.